 \section{Cosmological analysis}

-As explained in Sects.~\ref{sec:intro} and~\ref{sec:methodology}, the first step in our strategy is to analyze shock conditions in cosmological simulations.
+As explained in Sects.~\ref{sec:intro} and~\ref{sec:methodology}, the first step in our strategy is to analyse shock conditions in cosmological simulations.
 To this end, we present here a case study.
-We use a variation\footnote{The simulation presented here has been run with Arepo-1, whilst the PICO-Cluster suite is run with Arepo-2.} of \textit{Halo 0003} from the PICO-Cluster suite (Berlok et al., in prep) as it features a particularly energetic merger, making it especially likely that the generated shock wave will form a radio relic \citep[see similar shocks in, e.g.,][]{boess2023, lee2024}.
-However, our analysis generalizes to all the cluster mergers we investigated.
+We use a variation\footnote{The simulation presented here has been run with Arepo-1, whilst the PICO-Cluster suite was run with Arepo-2.} of {Halo 0003} from the PICO-Cluster suite (Berlok et al., in prep) as it features a particularly energetic merger, making it especially likely that the generated shock wave will form a radio relic \citep[see similar shocks in e.g.][]{boess2023, lee2024}.
+However, our analysis generalises to all the cluster mergers we investigated.

-The major merger in \textit{Halo 0003} takes place between $z\approx0.3$ and $z\approx0.1$.
-At the start, the progenitors have masses of $10^{14.8}\,\rmn{M}_\odot$ and $10^{15.2}\,\rmn{M}_\odot$, giving a mass ratio of roughly 1:2.5.
+The major merger in {Halo 0003} takes place between $z\approx0.3$ and $z\approx0.1$.
+At the start, the progenitors have $M_{200}$ masses of $10^{14.8}\,\rmn{M}_\odot$ and $10^{15.2}\,\rmn{M}_\odot$, giving a mass ratio of roughly 1:2.5.
 We show gas conditions during the merger in Fig.~\ref{figure:cosmological}, focusing on a period when the energy dissipation in the shock is at its most intense.
-At this time, the shock has become detached from the merging cluster that drove it, known as the ``run-away'' phase \citep[see definitions in][]{zhang2019}.
+At this time, the shock has become detached from the merging cluster that drove it, known as the `runaway' phase \citep[see definitions in][]{zhang2019}.
 It has reached a distance of a little under $1.8 \times R_{500}$, which is within the range expected for radio relics \citep[see, e.g.][]{bagchi2011, erler2015}.

 In the top left panel of Fig.~\ref{figure:cosmological}, we show the projected shock-dissipated energy, where this has a depth of 15 Mpc.
-The merger has led to the formation of two Mpc-size, arc-like shocks.
+The merger has led to the formation of two megaparsec-sized, arc-like shocks.
 These align with the merger axis and are relatively symmetric, as expected when the initial cluster masses are similar \citep{vanweeren2011b, lee2024b}.
 The shocks from the major merger are superimposed on a background of less energetic shocks.
 Some of these, such as those towards the lower-right are from ongoing minor mergers, whilst the majority result from accretion.